resgato/resgato-ai-glowup/README.md

 ## License

-Proprietary - All rights reserved
+Proprietary - All rights reserved by T Brody LLC